 ‘Meal preparation, cleaning, washing clothes, water and fuel collection and direct care of persons…carried out in homes and communities’- (United Nations General Assembly: 2013)

-Globally, unpaid domestic work goes unnoticed, undervalued and unrecognised.
-The Global Gender Gap report of 2020 summarises and examines different countries and the progress to gender equality.
+Globally, unpaid domestic work goes unnoticed, undervalued, and unrecognized.
+The Global Gender Gap report of 2020 summarises and examines different countries and the progress toward gender equality.
 The report focuses on four different areas where women are unequal to men: economic participation and opportunity, educational attainment, health and survival, and lastly, political empowerment.
 The report shows Iceland ranking first and best, while Yemen falls to the bottom of the list.
 This report is critical as it is important to see where countries are failing to provide equality for both men and women.
 In countries such as India, domestic work is closely tied with the woman.
 A recent report from OECD on time use, suggests that women in India spend 300 minutes more time on housework than men.
-This consequently means women become dependable on men, while men have the opportunity and time to further their careers.
+This consequently means while men have the opportunity and time to further their careers, Domestic work is an obstacle for women to flourish and grow in both their professional and personal life.

-So, What Has This Got to Do With Matrimonial Property?
+So, What Burden of Domestic work Got to Do With Matrimonial Property?

-At the end of a marriage, there is the legal division of what each spouse is entitled to.
+At the end of a marriage, there is a legal division of what each spouse is entitled to.
 However, depending on that particular country’s law, the factors to determine who gets what after a divorce, differ.
-For example, in the UK, some of the factors that they consider (under section 25, Matrimonial Causes Act 1973), include; income and earning capacity, any physical or mental disabilities, welfare of children and family and the contribution a spouse has made to the family’s welfare.
+For example, in the UK, some of the factors that they consider (under section 25, Matrimonial Causes Act 1973), include; income and earning capacity, any physical or mental disabilities, the welfare of children and family, and the contribution a spouse has made to the family’s welfare.

 What is most important about this list, is that it includes the contribution the spouse has made to the family’s welfare.
 This is linked to domestic work.
 This leads to the problem of how legal systems all around the world will divide matrimonial property between the couple.
-If a woman is not in paid work, but heavily contributes to domestic work in the family home, she has still contributed to the family’s welfare.
-But how can a judge ‘measure’ how much domestic work someone has contributed and then put that into material?
+If a woman is not in paid work, but heavily contributes to domestic work in the family home, she has still contributed to the family’s welfare indicating how domestic work could be an obstacle for many women.
+Unfortunately, there is no way to ‘measure’ how much domestic work someone has contributed and then put that into the material.

 This problem is not as significant in a country like the UK, where the percentage of women employed is higher than other countries.
 In the UK, 72.5% of women are in the labor force.
 This figure is above the global average, which in 2019 stood at less than half of women participating in the workforce, (47.7%).
 It is therefore less of a problem in an area such as the UK, as more women can show evidence of contribution to the family in monetary value.
 In a country where employment for women is lower and more women are performing domestic work throughout the day, evidence cannot be produced to demonstrate the unpaid work in the house and community.